Hotels near University of Alabama Student Recreation Center

 Which hotels near University of Alabama Student Recreation Center offer free breakfast?

-Which hotels near University of Alabama Student Recreation Center have a pool?
+Which hotels near University of Alabama Student Recreation Center have an outdoor pool?

 Which hotels near University of Alabama Student Recreation Center offer free parking?